 Focusing Beyond the Bottom Line.

-It takes great courage for companies to go against the neoliberal view of the virtues of free-market capitalism that favors a singular focus on shareholder profits.
+Yet, it takes great courage for companies to go against the neoliberal view of the virtues of free-market capitalism that favors a singular focus on shareholder profits.
 But the companies featured here, which are rightfully often heralded for taking a higher road, prove that business success can balance other bottom lines.
 These companies represent old and new, public and private, and some that have had a “Better Progress” focus since their inception, while others purposely shifted course, suggesting that it’s never too late to raise the bar and do better.

 What are the lessons from these examples?